mheadd/how-to-talk-to-civic-hackers/introduction.md

 Mark has over a dozen years of combined experience working at the federal, state, and local level in the U.S., including one of the largest states in the nation and one of the largest cities.
 His experience spans both the executive and legislative branches of government: he has worked as a policy adviser, a budget and tax analyst, and as a government technology executive.

-Before joining the City of Philadelphia, Mark served as the chief policy and budget adviser for the State of Delaware’s Department of Technology and Information.
+Before joining the City of Philadelphia, Mark served as the chief policy and budget adviser for the State of Delaware's Department of Technology and Information.
 He has also served as Director of the Delaware Government Information Center, as a technology adviser to former Delaware Governor Thomas R. Carper, and in the New York State Senate as a budget and finance analyst.
 He currently works as an Innovation Specialist for Technology Transformation Service in the General Services Administration, which helps federal agencies build, buy, and deploy 21st century digital services.

-Self taught in technology and software development, he holds a Master’s Degree in Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
+Self taught in technology and software development, he holds a Master's Degree in Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
 He is a former adjunct instructor at the University of Delaware where he taught a course in electronic government in the School of Public Policy and Administration, and is a former instructor at Wilmington University where he taught a course in government finance.

-### Footnotes
+### Endnotes

 1. The Collaborative State: How Working Together Can Transform Public Services, ed.
 Simon Parker and Niamh Gallagher (London: Demos, 2007).
 2. For example, requirements to be inclusive and transparent which often add additional steps and time to processes that select or implement technology solutions, or the typical procurement and budgeting processes which can takes months and even years.